AriefBadal23/Smilecook/Chapter_2/smilecook/documentation/README.md

 ## Smilecook recipe platform

-I have created an API for an application named _**Smilecook**_ to share recipes with everyone.
+I have created an API for an application named _**Smilecook**_ to share recipes with everyone with your created account.
-Where can create a account and as the name implies share recipes on the platform.

-To test the application you can use an application named PostMan.
+To test the backend of the application you can use PostMan.
-For the database I have used PostgreSql.
+For the database I'm running PostgreSql.

 The overall strucuture of the project:
 ![structure of the project](project_structure.jpg)